Acceptance and Commitment Therapy (ACT) in tampa, FL

 3

-Is CBT effective for anxiety?
+Is ACT effective for anxiety?

 4

-Can CBT help children and teens?
+Can ACT be used with children and teens?

 5

-What happens during a CBT therapy session?
+What happens in an ACT therapy session?

 6